dhruvahuja19/Scalar-Kalman/README.md

 # Scalar-Kalman
 An implementation of the Scalar Kalman Filter in Python.
-See "Scalar_Kalman_ReadMe.pdf" for functionality
+See "ReadMe(Kalman).pdf" for functionality